 As discussed in DEIS Chapter 12, "Community Facilities and Services," the NCPD operates at an efficient level with the Town's existing population.
-As shown in the Table 2-10 below, the 50 multifamily units and 125 townhouses would have a population of approximately 234 residents, which is equal to approximately 2 percent of the Town's 2020 population of 12,408 (significantly less than the 375 residents anticipated under the DEIS Project).
+As shown in the Table 2-23 below, the 50 multifamily units and 125 townhouses would have a population of approximately 389 residents, which is equal to approximately 3 percent of the Town's 2020 population of 12,408.11 The anticipated residential population of the Preferred Alternative (389 residents) is comparable to that of the DEIS Project's residential population (375 residents), but significantly less than the DEIS Project's overall population, which included guests at the hotel as well as employees at an approximately 100,000 sf office building.